ced-mos/line-drawer/README.md

 </table>

 ## Algorithm
-The LineDrawer is based on greedy algorithms where for a defined number of lines the best line positions are searched, to mimic the original images as good as possible.
+The line-drawer is based on greedy algorithms where for a defined number of lines the best line positions are searched, to mimic the original images as good as possible.
 The algorithm works as follows:

 ```
 For num-lines times
-    Search darkest pixel in image
+    Search the darkest pixel in image
     Select randomly one of the darkest pixels

     For num-lines-to-check times